firmannf/firmannf.github.io/_posts/2017-01-18-What-I-Learn-From-Xamarin-Party-Event.md

 * `Xamarin Forms`

-  Using C# as logic languange and using XAML for interface language.
+  Using C# as logic languange and using XAML for the interface.
 Xamarin Forms already has pretty much widget supported.
   <center>
     <figure>
       <a href="{{ site.url }}/images/xamarin-forms-figure.png"><img src="{{ site.url }}/images/xamarin-forms-figure.png" alt=""></a>